DimitrisTzikas/arduino-projects/SmartDeskControl/README.md

 #### Software
 * EtherCard
   EtherCard is a driver for the Microchip ENC28J60 chip, compatible with Arduino IDE.
 It is adapted and extended from code written by Guido Socher and Pascal Stang.
-You can found it here https://github.com/njh/ethercard
+You can find it here https://github.com/njh/ethercard